steveseguin/offline_deployment/README.md

 I can provide an image, but WiFi will need to be configured via boot config , Ethernet, or with keyboard/mouse, or whatever.

-Most my images use the following user/pass combo:
+If I post an image, it will likely use the following user/pass combo:
 ```
 username: vdo
 password: ninja